Trojan Cleansing with Neural Collapse: Related Work

-Neural Collapse is a phenomenon, first reported by~\citet{Papyan2020neural} and thoroughly reviewed by~\cite{kothapalli2022neural}, which has been observed across a wide variety datasets and model architectures.
+Neural Collapse is a phenomenon, first reported by~\cite{Papyan2020neural} and thoroughly reviewed by~\cite{kothapalli2022neural}, which has been observed across a wide variety datasets and model architectures.
 It describes a process observed in over-parameterized classification deep neural networks which are trained past zero training error, into a period referred to as the terminal phase of training (TPT).
 As depicted in \cref{fig:NC_process}, as the TPT progresses, the final feature representations of the training data and the weight matrix of the network's last layer converge to a highly uniform, symmetric geometric structure known as a simplex equiangular tight frame (simplex ETF).

-While NC is associated with models trained past perfect training accuracy, this practice is known to have practical benefits as in the double descent phenomenon~\citep{nakkiran2021double}.
+While NC is associated with models trained past perfect training accuracy, this practice is known to have practical benefits as in the double descent phenomenon~\cite{nakkiran2021double}.
 Further experiments in \cite{Papyan2020neural} demonstrate in particular that the TPT offers advantages including improved generalization performance, enhanced robustness, and increased interpretability.
 Various theoretical models, based on locally elastic dynamics~\cite{zhang2021imitating} and unconstrained features~\cite{zhu2021geometric, zhu2024neural} have begun examining how NC arises and its connections to these other neural network characteristics.

 It is important to note that Neural Collapse is not a binary phenomenon that either does or does not occur.
-In practice the characteristics of collapse arise even before the TPT and gradually converge over the course of the TPT.
+In practice, the characteristics of collapse arise even before the TPT and gradually converge over the course of the TPT.
 Consequently, our discussion of NC will focus on its degree, quantified by four metrics which converge to zero as the qualitative characteristics of NC obtain.
-We will define these metrics in \cref{ssec:NC Metrics and results} after introducing notation. \definecolor{LightGreen}{HTML}{dcffd6} \definecolor{LightPink1}{HTML}{fcebeb} \definecolor{LightPink2}{HTML}{ffd9d9} \definecolor{Pink1}{HTML}{ffcccc} \definecolor{Pink2}{HTML}{ffbfbf} \definecolor{DarkPink1}{HTML}{ffb3b3} \definecolor{DarkPink2}{HTML}{ffa3a3}
+We will define these metrics in \cref{sssec: NC metrics} after introducing notation.